Wildlife Protection Areas

 In early 2008, a comprehensive assessment of North Sydney's birdlife was undertaken by ecological consultants Peter and Judy Smith.
 The subsequent Continuing Bird Survey Report indicated which Council bushland reserves currently supported the highest diversity of bird species.
 Particular emphasis for conservation action was placed on regionally significant species that are either listed as threatened, known to be in decline or have very specific habitat requirements.

-The results of this survey work were combined with more general fauna records submitted to Council by local Wildlife Watch volunteers to declare these five bushland reserves as WPA:
+The results of this survey work were combined with more general fauna records submitted by local Wildlife Watch volunteers to declare these five bushland reserves as WPA:

 - Tunks Park, Cammeray